Iris songarica

 Iris songarica is a beardless iris in the genus Iris, in the subgenus Limniris and in the series Tenuifoliae of the genus.
 It is a rhizomatous herbaceous perennial, from Central Asia, located in Afghanistan, Pakistan, Iran, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan.
 It has long strap-like leaves, a long stem and 2–3 flowers in shades of violet, dark blue, to lavender blue.

 Description

 Iris songarica flowers are similar in form to Iris spuria but differ in the colour shades.

 It has a slender, knobbly, dark rhizome.

 Under the rhizome, are filamentous (feeder) roots, that can grow to a depth of 1–1.5 m into the soils and extend outwards between 20–80 cm.
-On top of the rhizome, is the vestiges or remains of last seasons leaves, the maroon-brown fibres interweave, creating a spiral like effect.
+On top of the rhizome, the vestiges or remains of last season's leaves/the maroon-brown fibres interweave, creating a spiral like effect.
 They also surround the base of the new leaves, as a sheath.